 Recently, while at my local farmer’s market buying wild Pacific halibut I asked if their salmon was wild-caught and from the Pacific Ocean.

-The person behind the counter said that even though it wasn’t wild caught, it was “sustainable” and “raised organically” off the Western Canadian coast, by a company called Creative Salmon.
+The person behind the counter said that even though it wasn’t wild-caught, it was “sustainable and raised organically” off the Western Canadian coast.

-(The salmon-chow pellets fed to farmed salmon is generally made from fish meal, fish oil, poultry byproducts, grains, soy, vegetable oils, vitamins, and minerals.)
+(The salmon-chow pellets fed to farmed salmon are generally made from fish meal, fish oil, poultry byproducts, grains, soy, vegetable oils, vitamins and minerals.)

 This didn’t make sense, so I did what I do when I become curious.
 I started digging for some truth.

 Prompted by Caroline's troubling experience, we asked three key questions.

 First, what does an “organic” label on farmed salmon even mean?